mckennapsean/dissertation/content/04-example.md

 sociology project? perhaps separate chapter for redesign project}
 \sm{refocus this on just the one example project in the DAF}

-The design activity framework was initially formulated from reflecting on previous failed projects.
-At first, we pursued a design study in the field of biology, working with a research lab studying mouse genetics through correlation.
-With a statistics researcher, we created a new technique, the s-CorrPlot, to encode correlation of large datasets in a scatterplot [@mckenna2015s].
-However, this project did not yield a successful design study, since our collaborators could not go beyond exploration or basic hypothesis generation with the tool.
-Upon reflection, we realized that we were driven to build this tool for a novel technique, not to support the needs of the researchers.
-This led into a second case study, in the field of cyber security, where we worked with a team of designers, a psychologist, and visualization experts to formulate the beginnings of the design activity framework [@McKenna2014].
-In this work, our team worked with a cyber security firm to redesign one of their visualization software tools.
-We focused our redesign to create a series of sketches, wireframes, and mockups that visually communicated our ideas to the company's development team in order to improve their tool, but the final artifacts and changes were limited by the company's development budget.
-We found that a common aspect of failure in these projects and design studies was that less reflection and less control of the design process led to projects which were not as successful as they otherwise could have been.
+The design activity framework was initially formulated from reflecting on a previous project where we worked with novice visualization designers.
+For this project, visualization experts worked with a team of designers, a psychologist, and a cyber security firm to tackle a redesign of that firm's visualization system [@McKenna2014].
+We focused our redesign to create a series of sketches, wireframes, and mockups that visually communicated our ideas to the company's development team in order to improve their tool.
+While the final changes to the system were limited by the company's development budget, we found that a reflection on this project yielded useful insights which resulted in the design activity framework we presented in the last chapter.
+In particular, the visualization design artifacts and methods we created with other visualization novices were a significant portion of what made this project a success.
+Lastly, we reflect on the overall design process by incorporating and summarizing these aspects into a design timeline.